Amazon Joins Walmart to Offer Delivery Into Your Home, Why?

 When one looks at both of these new service offerings, there is no comparison.
 Amazon Key is hands down the more capable and versatile service that integrates into the Amazon ecosystem.

-The technology that powers Amazon Key is in-house, and the company has more control to make changes to the service with software and policy updates.
+The technology that powers Amazon Key is in-house, and the company has more control to introduce changes to the service with software and policy updates.
 They control the ecosystem, while Walmart relies on third parties to provide the technology and service.

 The August Smart Lock offering may provide those other functions that Amazon includes in Amazon Key, but now you are talking about less integration of the entire service.

-It almost seems like Walmart got wind of the Amazon Key product offering and decided to quickly enlist some third parties for a test phase to beat Amazon on the announcement of offering in-home delivery.
+It almost seems like Walmart got wind of the Amazon Key product offering and decided to enlist some third parties quickly for a test phase to beat Amazon on the announcement of offering in-home delivery.

 Back to The Question, Do We Really Want Unattended Access to Our Home?